-Even though they had been an active band since 1968 — and enjoyed quite a bit of success — it’s fair to say that Deep Purple didn’t truly arrive until June 1970, when they collectively chiseled their claim to musical immortality on their fittingly titled fourth album, In Rock.
+Even though Deep Purple had been an active band since 1968 — and enjoyed quite a bit of success — it’s fair to say that they didn’t truly arrive until June 1970, when they collectively chiseled their claim to musical immortality on their fittingly titled fourth album, In Rock.

-Taking a broader view of that period, Purple’s new offering proved to be yet another seismic rumble signifying the rising tide of heavy metal bands (Black Sabbath, Uriah Heep, Trapeze, etc.) appearing in 1970, but this was hardly accidental.
+Taking a broader view of that period, Deep Purple’s new offering proved to be yet another seismic rumble signifying the rising tide of heavy metal bands (Black Sabbath, Uriah Heep, Trapeze, etc.) appearing in 1970, but this was hardly accidental.

 Instead, it was a calculated change of direction undertaken by savvy veteran musicians based on the success of Led Zeppelin, who, a year earlier, had proven that heavy rock could sell millions of albums.
 It awakened Deep Purple’s leader, guitarist Ritchie Blackmore, into a sense of not so much inspiration as competition.

-After enjoying some success with a cover of Joe South’s “Hush,” and then a relative period of sales decline and creative stagnation, Blackmore and his Purple bandmates -- organist Jon Lord and drummer Ian Paice -- decided to jettison singer Rod Evans and bassist Nick Simper in exchange for Ian Gillan and Roger Glover, respectively, to establish the band's classic MK.
+After enjoying some success with a cover of Joe South’s “Hush,” and then a relative period of sales decline and creative stagnation, Blackmore and his Deep Purple bandmates – organist Jon Lord and drummer Ian Paice – decided to jettison singer Rod Evans and bassist Nick Simper in exchange for Ian Gillan and Roger Glover, respectively, to establish the band's classic MK.
 II lineup.

 The quintet devoted the second half of 1969 getting more familiar with their individual talents during rehearsals before indulging Lord’s classical ambitions on the historic Concerto for Group and Orchestra project.
 But this one-off concert, and its resulting LP, almost seems like a diversionary tactic designed to disarm listeners before the work that would define Deep Purple’s career.